39 Coastal Decorating Ideas for Your Beach Home

 Embrace the Warmth of Wood: Woodwork details and flooring are the cornerstones of coastal style, weaving a sense of organic beauty into your space.
 Think painted board-and-batten, adding texture to walls or whitewashed panels, creating a breezy cottage atmosphere.
 Wainscoting adds a touch of timeless elegance reminiscent of seaside manors.

 Flooring with a Coastal Touch: Light-colored wood flooring is best for coastal design.
-Opt for weathered finishes that evoke driftwood, or consider whitewashed options for a bright and airy feel.
+Opt for weathered finishes that evoke the look of driftwood, or consider whitewashed options for a bright and airy feel.
 Natural maple tones can also work well, adding warmth and a rustic charm.

 Coastal Design & Wood Flooring